Scotty Granger: After Platinum Hit

 Scotty Granger continued his music career after finishing third in Platinum Hit taking the artistic name Scotty Grand.
 He released his album A Songwriter's Right in 2012 with an extended playlist under A Songwriter's Right - Paragraph One: Love Is... with the follow-up album A Songwriter's Right - Paragraph Two: Hate Will..., with notable collaboration with a number of artists and prominently with The Ben Leathers Orchestra.
 A Songwriter's Right - Paragraph Three is due in 2017 with a song a month released by Scotty Grand until date of release.

 He worked as keyboard player and backing vocals for Jordin Sparks and eventually was assigned as a creative director for her in 2014.
 In 2015, he released his own single "If This Ain't Love" featuring The Ben Leathers Orchestra, and accompanied by a music video.

 Personal life

-He is the younger brother of former NBA basketball player Danny Granger and great nephew of gospel legend, Mahalia Jackson.
+He is the younger brother of former NBA basketball player Danny Granger and great nephew of gospel singer Mahalia Jackson.
 Scotty is an openly gay artist.